garbuzzzz/upload_daily_worklogs/README.md

 Then you need to go to project folder in your terminal and run command "npm i" (this lets you download all project dependencies).

 And finally you need to run command "node upload".
-This allows to create a new .bat file which can run the next script.
+This allows to run this script.

 By the way, for this script you need to have chromedriver.exe file to manage your chrome browser.
 Just for now, it is in the project folder.